 How Do I Get Tickets For Synchronous Fireflies In The Smoky Mountains?

-Once the passes go on sale, you will be able to purchase them from Recreation.gov.
+Once the passes are on sale, you will be able to purchase them from Recreation.gov.
 For each of the seven evenings, there are 111 advance parking passes (first-come, first-serve) and 36 large vehicle passes (first-come, first-serve).

 What To Expect

 The parking pass that you purchased will allow one vehicle to park at the Sugarlands Visitor Center (must have a pass).
 After parking your vehicle, you and your group will ride the trolley to the Elkmont campground area.
 The trolley, which accepts only cash, will cost an additional $2 per person for the round-trip ride to Elkmont.

 Since flashlights disrupt the fireflies and are an annoyance to other visitors, the Rangers and National Park require that the lens is covered in red or blue cellophane and that the flashlights are only used to navigate to and from the viewing area.

 The entire trip will last between three and six hours.
-Once you are seated, get comfortable and expect activity of synchronized fireflies to start up around dusk.
+Once you are seated, get comfortable and expect the activity of synchronized fireflies to start up around dusk.
 However, if the moon is bright, expect this to delay the start of the show by 30 minutes or more.
 We highly recommend bringing some small chairs or a blanket to sit on.